Supabase OTP

 ### Still Receiving Magic Links Instead of OTP Codes

-2. **Project Settings**: Ensure OTP is enabled in the Supabase Auth settings
+2. **Project settings**: Ensure Email OTP is enabled in Supabase Auth settings.

 ### OTP Code Not Arriving

-3. Check the Supabase Dashboard **Logs** section for delivery errors
+3. Check Supabase Dashboard logs for delivery errors.

-4. Confirm your Supabase project has not exceeded its email sending quota
+4. Confirm your project has not exceeded email or SMS sending limits.

-5. For phone OTP, verify your SMS provider credentials and check the provider's delivery logs
+5. For phone OTP, verify the SMS provider credentials and provider logs.

 ### Token Verification Fails

-1. Ensure the OTP code has not expired (default: 5 minutes)
+1. Confirm the OTP code has not expired.

-4. Verify the `issuer` field in your authorizer config matches your Supabase project URL
+5. Verify the `issuer` field in the authorizer matches your Supabase project URL.

 ### Code-Level Fix (If Dashboard Configuration Does Not Work)